Wardrobe of Mary, Queen of Scots: Clothing in the inventories and treasurer's accounts

 During Mary's adult reign in Scotland, purchases of textiles for her clothes and payments for tailors appear in the accounts of the Lord Treasurer.
 Her mother, Mary of Guise, as Regent (1554-1560) had paid for her clothes from her own French incomes.
 Mary had a wardrobe as a department of her household, with several officers and artisans including tailors and embroiderers, and the "tapissiers" who looked after tapestry, beds, and furniture with her menusier, Nicholas Guillebault, the household carpenter or upholsterer.
-In March 1566 she rewarded her French embroiderer, Pier Veray, with the lucrative position of clerk of the customs of Edinburgh, an office taken from a suspect in the murderer of David Riccio.
+In March 1566 she rewarded her French embroiderer, Pier Veray, with the lucrative position of clerk of the customs of Edinburgh, an office taken from a suspect in the murderer of David Rizzio.
 Charles La Brosse or Labroce was also working as her embroiderer at this time.
-There were workers outside the household too, mostly in Edinburgh, including the Flemish shoemaker Fremyn Alezard and the furrier Archibald Leche.
+There were workers outside the household too, mostly in Edinburgh, including the Flemish shoemaker Fremyn Alezard and the furrier Archibald Leche or Leich.
+In the 1590s, one of Fremyn's former apprentices Alexander Crawfurd made shoes for Mary's son James VI.

 Servais de Condé, a valet of the chamber, assisted by Angell Marie, perfumer and varlet of the wardrobe, kept a written record in French tracking the use of the more expensive fabrics.
 A broadly similar record of fabrics used by Mary of Guise from 1552 to 1554 also survives.
 Mary imported some of her fabrics from Flanders, buying over £300 worth of silk and velvet in September 1565, while purchases from Scottish merchants are also recorded.
 Cuthbert Ramsay provided merchandise worth £1583 Scots in July 1566.
 Textiles in his shop were detailed in the will of his wife, Jonet Fleming.